AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 In general, access modifiers are used to control who can access a member, while non-access modifiers are used to modify the behavior of a member.
 Together, access and non-access modifiers allow developers to control the accessibility and behavior of members in a program, making it easier to create robust and maintainable software.

 -----------------------------------------------------------------------------------
-### Q -  When inhertance child class from paret class and override mehthod any method call at first when call parent class or when class child class ?
+### Q -  When a child class inherits from a parent class and overrides a method, Which method will be invoked if we call the overridden method from child class?
 (With)
 When a child class inherits from a parent class and overrides a method, the method that is called depends on the type of the object that the method is called on.
 If the object is an instance of the child class, the overridden method in the child class is called.
 If the object is an instance of the parent class, the method in the parent class is called.

 Here's an example: